 My 10 Favourite Gradius Soundtracks

 Konami's Gradius series is well-known to many gamers, although for some reason it never achieved legendary status.
-Maybe it's because there was so much competition back then.
-R-Type, Thunder Force, etc. Or maybe it's because the Gradius games could get so hair-pulling, finger-cramping hard at times, many players ended up abandoning them prematurely.
+Perhaps it's because there was so much competition back then.
+R-Type, Thunder Force, etc. Or maybe it's because the Gradius games could get so hair-pulling, finger-cramping difficult at times.
+Many players just ended up abandoning them prematurely.

 For me, I mostly play Gradius games using the Konami code.
-(Oh alright, I always use the code) And I persevere no matter how frustrating it gets, simply because the music was so good.
-So addictive.
-As with Castlevania, Konami composed a long list of unforgettable tunes for this space shooter.
-Here are my ten favourite Gradius soundtracks.
+(Oh all right, I always use the code) And I persevere no matter how frustrating it gets, because the music was so good and so addictive.
+As like the case of the Castlevania franchise, Konami composed a long list of unforgettable tunes for this space shooter, several of them nowadays regarded as classics of the retro era.
+Hereby, allow me to share my ten favourite Gradius soundtracks.
 This list includes tracks from the Salamander/Life Force titles too, and is in ascending order of "like-ness."

 Note: I'm decisively retro and opinionated when it comes to music.
-Most of these Gradius soundtracks are from the 80s and 90s, and are upbeat and spirited arrangements.
-For each entry, I include both a Youtube link to the original track, and to a remix version.
-Do check out both versions.
-Some of the remixes are truly great.
+Most of these Gradius soundtracks are from the 80s and 90s, and are thus upbeat and spirited in feel.
+For some entries, I have included YouTube link to remix versions as well.
+Do check out both versions for those entries.
+Some of these remixes are truly awesome.

 PSP Cover Art for the Gradius Collection